 One (non-shady) thing you could do is choose organic when it comes to the Environmental Working Group’s Dirty Dozen produce list and go conventional when it comes to the Clean 15, produce with the lowest pesticide residues.
 In a perfect world, organic produce — and all organic edibles — would be the same price or cheaper than conventional produce, but for a variety of reasons it’s most frequently not.
 So until you hit the jackpot with those scratch tickets, practice prudence when buying organic.
 I have a friend who loudly and proudly boasts about buying only organic produce but then loudly and not-so-proudly complains about having only 30 cents in her checking account.
 Sure, supporting organic agriculture can leave you leave feeling justifiably good, but not being in the poorhouse can leave you feeling so much better.

 A no-brainer when it comes to penny-pinching produce shopping.
 Try planning meals around what’s in season and stock up when certain goodies are at their cheapest, freezing or canning them if necessary.
-Use the handy-dandy Eat Local interactive map from the NRDC’s Smarter Living website to find out what’s seasonal in your neck of the woods, Claudette.
+Use the handy-dandy Eat Local interactive map from the NRDC’s Smarter Living website to find out what’s seasonal in your neck of the woods.
 Epicurious also has a helpful state-by-state “what’s seasonal?” map.

-Grow your own: Producing your very own fruits and vegetables is another money-saving no-brainer if you have the outdoor space to do so.
-Given you live in Wisconsin, you may be somewhat limited when it comes to the backyard production of the sweet, summertime fruits that your kids crave, but you can certainly grow simple things like onions, cucumbers and carrots during the summer months.
+Producing your very own fruits and vegetables is another money-saving no-brainer if you have the outdoor space to do so.
+You can certainly grow simple things like onions, cucumbers and carrots during the summer months.
 This will free up the available cash you have to buy those peaches, grapes and cherries.

-Frequent a farmers market: Like subscribing to a CSA program, buying your produce from a farmers market instead of at a supermarket can often save you a few bucks while giving you super cool locavore cred.
-But like CSAs, farmers markets aren’t always the most convenient choice, and it sounds like convenience is something that you desperately need with that sizable brood of yours.
+Like subscribing to a CSA program, buying your produce from a farmers market instead of at a supermarket can often save you a few bucks while giving you super cool locavore cred.
+But like CSAs, farmers markets aren’t always the most convenient choice.
 If the local FM doesn’t fit into your hectic schedule, so be it but at least give it a shot or two.
 And I wouldn’t recommend driving all over tarnation just to save a few bucks on apples and carrots.
-The uber-frugal folks over at LiveCheap.com have a few pointers on how to make your money stretch even further at a farmers market.
-Tips include visiting right before closing when vendors may be trying to get rid of excess inventory and straight-out dickering.
+One helpful tip is visiting right before closing when vendors may be trying to get rid of excess inventory and straight-out dickering.

 Hope this all helps, and you find that you’re able to provide your clan with nutritious snacks while also saving a few pesos.
-Let me know what works best for you.
 Happy eating!